Early Menopause: Causes, Symptoms & Treatment Options

 Causes of Early Menopause

-The causes of early menopause may vary from one individual to another depending on their age and underlying condition.
+The causes of early menopause may vary from one individual to another, depending on their age and underlying condition.
 For women, transitioning into this phase can be challenging.
-Hence it may lead to significant implications on their overall health and fertility.
+Hence, it may lead to significant implications for their overall health and fertility.
 Some of the common causes of early menopause are:

 • Genetic Factors: It is one of the significant causes of early menopause.
-Menopause age is largely influenced by genetics.
-If a woman’s mother or sibling went through early menopause, there is a higher likelihood she might get it too.
+For example, if a woman’s mother or sibling went through early menopause, there is a higher likelihood that she might get it too.

 • Autoimmune Disorders: Conditions such as rheumatoid arthritis and thyroid disease can cause the immune system to attack the ovaries, resulting in early menopause.